Patrício Pitbull

 Patrício André de Sousa Freire (born July 7, 1987), known professionally as Patrício Pitbull, is a Brazilian professional mixed martial artist currently competing in the Featherweight division of the Ultimate Fighting Championship (UFC).
 He formerly competed in Bellator MMA where he was the three-time Bellator Featherweight Champion and former Bellator Lightweight Champion.
 He is the younger brother of lightweight fighter Patricky Pitbull.
 He was the second-ever simultaneous two-weight champion in Bellator MMA history, and is widely considered to be the best Bellator fighter of all-time.
-As of November 4, 2025, he is #12 in the UFC featherweight rankings.

 Background

 Freire was born and grew up in the outskirts of Natal, Brazil.
 Freire began training Brazilian jiu-jitsu at the age of ten to help fend off the stigma of his size.
 As a teenager, he trained at the famed Chute Boxe academy alongside notable MMA stars such as Wanderlei Silva and Mauricio Rua.

 Mixed martial arts career

 Early career

 Freire made his professional MMA debut in March 2004 at the age of 16.
 For the first five and a half years of his career, he competed in his native Brazil and amassed an undefeated record of 12–0 with all but two wins coming by way of stoppage.

 Prior to signing with Bellator, Freire was ranked as one of the top prospects outside of the North American fight scene.